scuzzydude/asimov/asimov.md

 "Michael, we were born a month apart.
 What are you talking about?"

-"I don't know what it means, it is just something all the fools mamas been saying about me since I was in high school. 'cept for this one tall fool I played, he was blond and from Sweden.
-His mama always screaming at me, "Low-key!
-Low-key!"
+"I don't know what it means, it is just something all the fool's mamas been saying about me since I was in high school. 'cept for this one tall fool I played, he was blond and from Sweden.
+His mama always screaming at me, *'Low-key!
+Low-key!'*"

 "Low key?"
 Hakeem wasn't always sure about American slang, but he was pretty sure that Michael Jordan didn't fit the definition of *low key*.